004Ajay/Markdown/README.md

 # Markdown Syntaxes by [AJAY](https://github.com/004Ajay)

-#### This is a long ReadMe, read-write-study patiently, this will be here forever.

 Markdown is a markup language used to write content on the web.
+You can include some HTML syntax in Markdown.

+---

+### This is a long ReadMe, read-write-study patiently, this will be here forever.

 You can include some HTML syntax in Markdown.

 * Comments